Microchip-MPLAB-Harmony/ethercat/driver/readme.md

     * Master changes from INIT to BOOT, then download of a file initiated.
 When state changes from INIT to BOOT, slave or the FoE application is ready to write the new FW or bin file at the BankB location( 0x40000 Bank B location for ATSAMD51j19A device ).
 Flag gFirmwareDownload_Started set to 1.

     * Master initiates Download command with default password value as **0x11223344** and bin file (this file is generated from the existing D51 foe studio project).
-In the slave FOE_FILEDOWNLOAD_PASSWORD is set to 0x11223344 and can be modified from EtherCAT MHC componet configuration.
+In the slave FOE_FILEDOWNLOAD_PASSWORD is set to 0x11223344 and can be modified from EtherCAT MHC component configuration.
 FoE_Write() checks file name size ( limited to 16) and checks password value and then proceed to FoE_WriteData().

     * Once Master completes bin file transfer, then Master need to change the state from BOOT to INIT.
 In the FW application or slave code, APP_FW_GetDownloadStateFinished() changes state to gFirmwareDownload_Started = 0 and APP_FW_StateBOOTtoINIT() changes gFirmwareDownload_Finished = 1.